dustinchilson/NLog.Targets.GraylogHttp/README.md

 # NLog.Targets.GraylogHttp

-This is a custom target for Nlog that pushes log messages to Graylog using the Http input.
+This is a custom target for NLog that pushes log messages to Graylog using the Http input.

 This library is heavily influenced by [EasyGelf](https://github.com/Pliner/EasyGelf)